Short Gandhi Jayanti Speech for School Students

 Two words that evoke a sense of profound respect and admiration in the hearts of not only Indians, but people around the globe.
 From Hollywood movies to novels written by award-winning writers and even casual conversations in coffee shops, there is no dearth of the utterance of these two words in peoples’ daily lives.

-In India, on the 2nd of October every year, the birthday of this stalwart is celebrated with a great sense of fervor.
+In India, on the 2nd of October every year, the birthday of this stalwart is celebrated with a great sense of fervour.
 Such is the respect for Mahatma Gandhi – or Mohandas Karamchand Gandhi if we go by his full name, that the holiday is recognised by government and private sectors alike.

 To mark the occasion of Gandhi Jayanti this year, we at Eurokids have carefully crafted a Gandhi Jayanti speech in English.
 We are hopeful that this short speech on Gandhi Jayanti will inspire a sense of renewed admiration for a man we proudly call ‘The Father of the Nation’.